celestiaorg/celestia-specs/specs/consensus.md

 | `pendingRewards`         | `old.pendingRewards - calculatedReward` (Calculated [here](#distributing-rewards-and-penalties).)                         |
 | `accumulatedVotingPower` | `old.accumulatedVotingPower - calculatedAccumulatedVotingPower` (Calculated [here](#distributing-rewards-and-penalties).) |

 Every time a bonded validator's voting power changes (i.e. when a delegation is added or removed), or when a validator begins unbonding, the rate at which accumulated voting power grows also changes.
-Intuitively, this "accumulated voting power" is similar to "coin days," but measures voting power over a number of blocks instead of coins over a number of days.
-The height of the last time the voting power of this validator was changed is updated to the current block height and the accumulated voting power is increased.
+The height of the last time the voting power of this validator was changed is updated to the current block height and the accumulated voting power to date is calculated.
 | name                            | value                                                                                               |
 | ------------------------------- | --------------------------------------------------------------------------------------------------- |
 | `heightOfLastVotingPowerChange` | `block.height`                                                                                      |